CybercentreCanada/assemblyline4_docs/docs/installation/cluster-microk8s.md

 		cd ./python-tool && pip install ./dockertarpusher-0.16-py3-none-any.whl
 		```

-	* Next, we need to push the container-images we download in 1.2
+	* Push the container-images we download in 1.2

 		```bash title="Push process - pushes tars in current directory"
 		for container_image in $(ls)